 Westport is the oldest town on the West Coast with a proud heritage, particularly in coal mining.
-Learn all about the hardships and the risks of the pioneers endured at the Coaltown Museum.
+Learn all about the hardships and the risks the pioneers endured at the Coaltown Museum.
 The museum is full of relics, interactive displays and plays vintage footage from the Denniston Incline – a feat of engineering at the time.
-See more museums in the area with our10 Interesting Museums on the West Coast, as well as more wet weather activities in the 11 Things to Do in Westport on a Rainy Day.
+See more museums in the area with our 10 Interesting Museums on the West Coast, as well as more wet weather activities in the 11 Things to Do in Westport on a Rainy Day.

 Location: Palmerston Street.

-Another historically significant place near Westport with plenty to see is at the Denniston Plateau.
-There are more than 50km of walking trails at the historic coal mining area packed with abandonedmachines with their stories told through the interpretation panels.
-Check out the walks and learn about the history of the Denniston Plateau in our10 Interesting Historical Places on the West Coast.
+Another historically significant place near Westport with plenty to see is the Denniston Plateau.
+There are more than 50km (31 miles) of walking trails at the historic coal mining area packed with abandoned machines with their stories told through the interpretation panels.
+Check out the walks and learn about the history of the Denniston Plateau in our 10 Interesting Historical Places on the West Coast.

 6. Learn to Surf

-Location: Honeycomb Gallery – 204 Palmerston Street, Whakane Gallery – 173 Palmerston Street, and the Art Hotel – 10 Brougham Street.
+Location: Whanake Gallery & Espresso Bar – 173 Palmerston Street.
+Art Hotel – 10 Brougham Street, Westport town centre.

 8. Visit Charleston

 This small town south of Westport is well worth visiting with its own collection of walking trails, as well as a caving/glowworm tubing activity provider.
 See the dramatic coastline on the short Constant & Joyce Bay track or follow an old bush tramway on the 1h30min Tiropahi Walkway.
 Charleston also has a few eateries, as well as accommodation.

 Location: Charleston, 26km (16 miles) south of Westport.